Apply for a short overseas program

-- Once approved, press ‘Generate Credit Equivalence Report’ and include the printout in your application documents
+- Once approved, press ‘Generate Credit Equivalence Report’ and include the printout in your application documents in Step 4.

 Step 2 - Confirmation of Participation in Short Program

-If you are on a La Trobe College-Led Academic Study Tour, please ignore this step and go to Step 3.
+- If you are on a La Trobe College-Led Academic Study Tour, please ignore this step and go to Step 3.

-Step 3 – OSP Supporting Documents
+Step 3 – Prepare OSP Supporting Documents

-Online Pre-Departure Module:
+Complete Online Pre-Departure Module